dangeloandrea14/public_SE_fairness/readme.md

 ### from_dataset_to_graph.ipynb

 This notebook includes the necessary code to transform the source dataset into a Networkx-compatible dataset, which is later used to create the graph.

-<a name="di"></a>

-### Disparate_impact/publications.ipynb

-This is the code to compute the metrics for the best performing researchers on the field.
-The code for plotting the graphs is also included.

-<a name="metrics"></a>

-### Disparate_impact/metrics.py

-Helper class containing the definition of Disparate Impact.